civetweb/civetweb/docs/UserManual.md

 extention may be one of the extentions specified for the index_files option.
 See the [Wikipedia page on HTTP status codes](http://en.wikipedia.org/wiki/HTTP_status_code).

+### tcp\_nodelay `no`
+Enable TCP_NODELAY socket option on client connections, either yes or no.

+If set the socket option will disable Nagle's algorithm on the connection which means that packets will be sent as soon as possible instead of waiting for a full buffer or timeout to occur.

 ### decode\_url `yes`
 URL encoded request strings are decoded in the server, unless it is disabled by setting this option to `no`.